 - X-Men Classic: From 1986 to 1990, Claremont wrote backup stories delving into and explaining the original stories.

-X-Men Comics Guide: The X-Menu
+X-Men Reading Order: The Classic X-Menu

 - X-Men: The Silver Age Reading Order (1963-70)